Open Source · Community Maintained · Free Forever

 Transparency & Observability

 Full audit trail of every action: what was done, what tool was called, what data was accessed, what decision was made autonomously, what was escalated.
-Humans can reconstruct any agent run completely from logs.
+Cost is part of the record — token usage, model spend, and total cost per run must be logged alongside execution events so budget vs. actual is always visible and accountable.

 90–100Excellent — critical delegation